Please leave your message below, and our team will get back to you as soon as possible

 We all use lists in our lives and a registry is another name for a list, a registry is merely a secure place where the list is kept safe.
 The ECFSPR is a registry holding data on people with CF throughout the European Union and some of the neighbouring countries over an extended period of time.
 The registry is a database, holding information related to the health of people with CF.

-We collect so-called demographic data: current age, sex, genotype, age and symptoms at diagnosis; but also clinical data which are updated once a year e.g. lung function, weight, height, infections, treatment and complications.
+We collect some demographic data: month and year of birth, sex, genotype, age and symptoms at diagnosis.
+We also collect clinical data which are updated once a year e.g. lung function, weight, height, infections, treatment and complications.
 The data are collected using a common set of definitions and codes so that the data are comparable from country to country.
 The full list of data and definitions can be found here.

-We collect a set of semi-anonymous data – this means that we, at the ECFSPR, only know your month and year of birth (so we can calculate your current age), your sex and which center or country you belong to.
-Your center gives you a specific code, so they will be able to trace back to you in case we find problems with the data they entered, but only your center can track this code back to your name.
+We collect a set of semi-anonymous data; this means that we at the ECFSPR only know your month and year of birth (so we can calculate your current age), your sex and which centre or country you belong to.
+Your centre gives you a specific code, so they will be able to trace back to you in case we find problems with the data they entered, but only your centre can track this code back to your name.
+To protect your privacy even further, in our database all the centres have an EU-centre number, not their name.
+It is not possible to get back to you without your permission.

 For all enquiries, send an email to info@ecfregistry.eu.

-There are CFE representatives in the Scientific Committee and the Executive Committee of the ECFSPR; they help to ensure that the actions and governance of the Registry are in the best interests of people with CF (pwCF) and also raise awareness of the Registry amongst the community of pwCF.
+There are CF Europe representatives in the Scientific Committee and the Executive Committee of the ECFSPR; they help to ensure that the actions and governance of the Registry are in the best interests of people with CF and also raise awareness of the Registry amongst the community of people with CF.

 We use cookies on this site to enhance your user experience.